Clear guidance first

 The right starting point is understanding whether solar actually fits your home, your roof, and your current power usage.

-The site is being built as a homeowner resource so people can get both surface-level answers and deeper solar knowledge without digging through random articles.
+True Solar Advisor is designed to be a homeowner resource so people can get both surface-level answers and deeper solar knowledge without digging through random articles.

 Start with a simple, plain-English explanation of what residential solar actually is and how homeowners typically use it.